 Reports: You are required to submit a report by the end of the next Friday after the experiment.
 Thus you will have seven days to complete the report.
-You are required to write these reports using a modern word processor, like LATEX, Microsoft Word and Apple Pages.
+You are required to write these reports using a modern word processor, like $\bot T_E X$ , Microsoft Word and Apple Pages.
 If you need to access a computer to write these reports, see the instructor.
 The exact template will be posted on the course page.
 Handwritten reports will not be accepted.

+The report should start with an Abstract giving a summary of everything in the report in a single paragraph.
 Then, an Introduction must follow which gives a brief theoretical background of the experiment and its importance to the modern physics.
 Then, the method used for the experiment including the experimental setup should be given in the Experimental Setup section.
 The raw data, and methods used to extract the final results must be given in the next section; thus Data and analysis.
 Finally, a conclusion must be provided, discussing the results you found in the Results section.
 If you encounter any problem, inaccuracies, etc. this should be discussed in this section as well.
 Recommendation to improve the experiments, if any, must also be provided in this section.
 Finally, if you wrote any code to analyze your data or did some more complex calculation than required, it must be attached as an Appendix.